UniversiBO/UniversiBO_old/README.md

 6. Open your browser at http://localhost:8888/app_dev.php

 ## Contributing
-Feel free to fork us and send a pull request.
+Feel free to fork us and send a pull request, contributed code *must* follow PSR-2 standards, you can achieve that using this tool http://cs.sensiolabs.org/
-For further information contact @dbellettini

 ## License
 Copyright (C) \<2002-2012\>  Associazione UniversiBO